 This combination makes a tasty salad dressing, but it can also be used as a dip or sandwich spread.
 Or use it in a recipe like this popular apricot glazed chicken for the slow cooker, or this chicken Reuben casserole.

 - 1 cup mayonnaise (or vegan mayonnaise for vegan Russian dressing)

 - 1 teaspoon salt (to taste)

-- Store the dressing in the refrigerator for 3 to 4 days.
+Store the dressing in the refrigerator for three to four days.

 - Add a teaspoon of hot sauce, such as Texas Pete or Frank's to the dressing, or add a dash of ground cayenne pepper.

 - Substitute 2 to 3 tablespoons of grated onion for the chopped chives.

 - Add 2 to 3 tablespoons of finely chopped dill pickle.